Photo by chanakon laorob from Getty Images via Canva.com

 What to Expect on Inspection Day

-On inspection day, a home inspector will examine the exterior and interior of your property.
-During a buyer's inspection, it's recommended that the homeowner, their agent, and any tenants leave so the home buyer can feel free to ask questions.
-Coordinate with your agent about the best times and any concerns you have.
+On inspection day, a home inspector will examine the exterior and interior of the property.
+Subject matter experts recommend that the homeowner, their agent, and any tenants leave so the home buyer can feel free to ask questions during a buyer's inspection.
+Sellers should coordinate with their agents about the best times and any concerns they have.

 What Home Inspectors Look For